The 2013 Annual Report on

 There are concerns the two men were ill-treated and forced to confess before facing a deeply flawed trial and death sentences.

 A court in Minsk, the Belarusian capital, has handed down a sentence of four and a half years to human rights defender Ales Bialiatski.
-He is a prisoner of conscience ...
+He is a prisoner ...

 Urgent Action EUR 49/024/2011